doublesecretagency/craft-googlemaps/docs/geolocation/advanced.md

  - Automatically use the lookup service specified by the [plugin settings](/getting-started/settings/).

 :::warning Perfect Example
-99% of the time the above example is all you need.
+The vast majority of the time, the above example is all you will need.
 Assuming you don't need anything more complex from your visitor geolocation call, just stick with the example above.
 :::

 ## Advanced